ShahidJamal1/Web-Development-MERN-/README.md

 - Better preparation for arrays, strings, and real-world logic

-⏰ JavaScript Date & Time
+⏰ JavaScript Date, Time & Strings
-(Lecture 6 – Date Object & Real-World Usage)
+(Lecture 6 – Date Object & String Concepts)

-In Lecture 6, I learned how to work with date and time in JavaScript using the built-in Date object.
+In Lecture 6, I learned how to work with date & time and string manipulation, both of which are widely used in real-world JavaScript applications.
-This concept is widely used in real-world applications such as timers, clocks, logs, bookings, and event tracking.

-🔹 Date Object Basics
+🔹 Date & Time (Date Object)

-- Creating a new date using new Date()
+Creating dates using new Date()

-- Understanding date and time formats
+Understanding date and time formats

-- Working with timestamps
+Working with timestamps

-📌 Example:

-let currentDate = new Date();
-console.log(currentDate);

-🔹 Getting Date & Time Values
+Common Methods:

 getFullYear()